2007 Copa Libertadores finals: Aftermath

-With this appearance in the last stage Boca Juniors achieved a record-tie 9 times in the finals, winning five of the seven previous occasions.
-At that moment only Peñarol of Uruguay had played that number of finals.
-The media praised Juan Román Riquelme's performance in the finals, crediting him as Boca Juniors' most notable player.
-Riquelme had returned to Boca Juniors after a frustrating experience in Spanish club Villarreal where manager Manuel Pellegrini excluded him from the senior squad due to personal disputes.
-Under the guidance of manager Miguel Ángel Russo, Riquelme was the top scorer of the team (and second of the 2007 edition behind Salvador Cabañas with 8 goals in 11 matches, three of them in the finals.
+With this appearance in the last stage Boca Juniors reached a record-equalling ninth final, winning on five of the eight previous occasions.
+At that point only Peñarol of Uruguay had played as many.
+The media praised Juan Román Riquelme's performance in the finals, crediting him as Boca's most notable player.
+Riquelme had returned to Argentina after a frustrating experience at Spanish club Villarreal where manager Manuel Pellegrini excluded him from the senior squad due to personal disputes.
+Under the guidance of manager Miguel Ángel Russo, Riquelme was the top scorer of the team (and second of the 2007 edition behind Salvador Cabañas) with 8 goals in 11 matches, three of them in the finals.

-The 5–0 aggregate score remains nowadays as the largest victory in the history of Copa Libertadores' finals.
+The 5–0 aggregate score remains the largest victory in the history of Copa Libertadores finals.

-On the other hand, Grêmio –that had played three finals winning two of them– became the second Brazilian club with most Copa Libertadores finals contested (four until then), just behind of São Paulo who had six.
+On the other hand, Grêmio – who had previously played three finals, winning two of them – moved up to second place among Brazilian clubs with most Copa Libertadores finals contested, behind São Paulo with six.